 We’ve launched an exciting new opportunity to connect and learn with other school districts from across the Midwest region who are actively engaged in efforts to increase educational equity for their students and particularly those students whom we have served least well in our schools and communities.
-This new Network will be supported by an innovative partnership between the National Equity Project, the UChicago Consortium for School Research, Project for Education Research that Scales (PERTS), Shift Results, and the Collaborative for Social, Emotional and Academic Learning (CASEL) and will run for 2 years, school year 2019-2020 and 2020-2021.
+This Network is supported by an innovative partnership between the National Equity Project, the UChicago Consortium for School Research, Project for Education Research that Scales (PERTS), Shift Results, and the Collaborative for Social, Emotional and Academic Learning (CASEL) and will run for 2 years, school year 2019-2020 and 2020-2021.

-Participating districts and national partners will work collaboratively to apply current research and contribute to emerging research in the Science of Learning and Development (SOLD) in service of equity.
+Participating districts and national partners work collaboratively to apply current research and contribute to emerging research in the Science of Learning and Development (SOLD) in service of equity.
 Our core purpose will be to learn about, study, andtest approaches to teaching and learning in which every student engages in meaningful and rigorous work, experiences a sense of belonging, and contributes to the design of their own learning.

 Learning Partnership Approach

 Our Learning Partnership Approach is a collaborative, inquiry-based approach in which educators learn with and from students and families in order to transform instructional approaches, adjust systemic responses, and design new structures to respond to a diverse range of student needs, with a particular focus on students we currently serve least well in our schools and communities.
 In addition, the Learning Partnership approach involves working in vertical teams in order to leverage wisdom from various vantage points in the system to understand what is happening and co-design innovative approaches to increasing student engagement and equity.